 REVIEWS OF THE CHRONIC PAIN MANAGEMENT SOURCEBOOK

-The Chronic Pain Management Sourcebook was well reviewed upon publication and afterwards.
+The Chronic Pain Management Sourcebook has been favorably reviewed in several publications.

 Some complete reviews and excerpts from experts who endorsed the book are included here.
-These include reviews from The Pain Practitioner, the North American Chronic Pain Association of Canada, and an excerpt from the introduction to the book by Malin Dollinger, MD.
+These include reviews from The Pain Practitioner, the North American Chronic Pain Association of Canada, Pain News Network and others.

 from THE PAIN PRACTITIONER